martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-tags.md

 description: How to create custom template tags.
 ---

-Marten has built-in support for a number of common [template tags](../reference/tags), but the framework also allows you to write your own template tags that you can leverage as part of your project's templates.
+Marten has built-in support for common [template tags](../reference/tags), but the framework also allows you to write your own template tags that you can leverage as part of your project's templates.

 ## Defining a template tag